-If you’re still in for a little bit of fun, here are the basic ingredients you need to prepare a paste for this Thai green curry recipe at home: lemongrass, green chili, shallots, garlic, galangal, coriander, basil, ground cumin, pepper, ground coriander, fish sauce, shrimp paste, lime juice and brown sugar.
+If you’re still in for a little bit of fun, here are the basic ingredients you need to prepare a green curry paste at home: lemongrass, green chili, shallots, garlic, galangal, coriander, basil, ground cumin, pepper, ground coriander, fish sauce, shrimp paste, lime juice and brown sugar.
 I guess that's about it.
-You can either blend everything or play the kitchen hero and grind it all into a smooth puree using a mortar and pestle.
+You can either blend everything or play the brave kitchen hero and grind it all into a smooth puree using a mortar and pestle.
 Good luck!

-Heat a little sunflower oil in a non-stick pan and add the green curry paste.
+Pour a little sunflower in a large non-stick pan and place it over medium heat.
+Add the green curry paste.

-Stirfry the paste for 2 to 3 minutes until fragrant.
-Add the coconut milk and diced chicken breasts.
+Stirfry the curry paste for a minute until fragrant.
+Pour in the coconut milk.

 Stir well.
 Let the curry sauce boil for 2 minutes over medium-high heat.
 Then add the diced chicken breast.

 Stir well and let the chicken boil for 1 minute.
 Then turn the heat lower and let the chicken simmer for 3 minutes under a lid.
 Add the string beans and frozen peas.